iHemeda/pk-cashasitem/README.md

   end
 end)
 ```
-# If you have not added these lines previously, skip this step
+# If you haven't added these lines, skip this step